Trustee Removal, Suspension, and Resignation Attorneys in California & Texas

 Under California and Texas law, a trustee can also resign from their position voluntarily if they follow the terms of the trust instrument, or they petition a court for permission to resign as trustee.

-There are special circumstances and grounds that must be in place to justify a trustee removal or suspension, so it can be helpful to have the support of an attorney in this process.
-Our team at RMO Lawyers offers guidance and representation to clients seeking trustee removal to protect a trust.
+There are special circumstances and grounds that must be in place to justify a trustee removal or suspension, so it can be helpful to have the support of a trust attorney in this process.
+Our team at RMO Lawyers offers guidance and representation to clients in California or Texas seeking trustee removal to protect a trust.

 What Does Trustee Removal, Suspension, or Resignation Entail?

 Cases of trustee removal, suspension, or resignation require specific processes to follow under the law.
-Our lawyers can provide support in navigating all the following steps surrounding removal, suspension, or resignation.
+Our lawyers can provide support in navigating all the following steps surrounding removal, suspension, or resignation in California or Texas.

 Trust creators, also known as settlors, co-trustees, and beneficiaries have various rights under the law that warrant their ability to petition for a trustee removal.